Los Angeles Trust Litigation Attorney Explains Your Options

 - The grantor was incompetent.
 If the grantor was incompetent (not of sound mind) when amending the trust, then it could be grounds to challenge the amendments.
 This may be possible if the grantor was somehow mentally incapacitated by an illness such as dementia.

 - Errors/documentary defects.
 Certain types of errors may allow you to contest the trust.
 Trusts must abide by California law.
-If the trust does not abide by state law due to an error, then you should ask an attorney whether you have grounds to contest the trust.
+If the trust does not abide by state law due to an error, then you should ask an estate litigation attorney whether you have grounds to contest the trust.

 Call Our Los Angeles Trust Litigation Attorney